Stefanie Jacomet

 Stefanie Jacomet (born 1952) is professor of archaeobotany at Basel University.
 Her research focuses on investigating wetland sites in Central Europe and developing archaeobotanical methodologies.

 Biography

 Jacomet was born in 1952.
-She studied botany at Basel, receiving a PhD in 1979 on the subject of plant remains from Neolithic lake shore settlements in Zurich.
+She studied botany at Basel, receiving a PhD in 1979 on the subject of plant remains from Neolithic lakeshore settlements in Zurich.

 During the 1980s Jacomet received a postdoctoral scholarship from the Swiss National Foundation for Scientific Research.
 Jacomet was a member of the scientific supervisory board of the Lower Saxony Institute for Historical Coastal Research from 1996 to 2009.
 In 1986 Jacomet was appointed lecturer for botany and archaeobotany at Basel University.

 Jacomet has edited several special issues of Vegetation History and Archaeobotany.
 She is a member of the German Archaeological Institute, and previously associate editor of Vegetation History and Archaeobotany.
 Jacomet is a collaborator on the ongoing ERC funded PLANTCULT Project.